Flash Output Compensation in P-TTL Mode

 The Pentax flash control system lets you set a flash compensation value on the camera body which is cumulative with any value set on the flash itself.
 Having two independent settings is most important when using multiple flashes for a scene, but it also gives increased flexibility, since it adds a couple of stops to the range and because many Pentax camera bodies can work in ⅓-stop increments.

-With the exception of the AF200FG (which only offers Auto, -0.5, or -1), the Pentax and Sigma flashes allow compensation from -3 to +1 in half-stop increments.
+With the exception of the AF200FG (which only offers Auto, -0.5, or -1), the Pentax flashes allow compensation from -3 to +1 in half-stop increments.

-The Metz flashes allow EV -3 to EV +3 in third-stop increments, except for the 36 AF-4, which has no independent compensation control.
+The Metz flashes from the 48 AF-1 up allow EV -3 to EV +3 in third-stop increments; the 44 AF-1 also allows flash EV compensation but I'm not sure what the limits are.
+The lower-numbered modules have no independent compensation control.

-The Promaster and Sakar flashes don't have separate on-flash settings (but are still affected by the camera's setting for flash EV compensation.)
+The Promaster and Tumax flashes don't have separate on-flash settings (but are still affected by the camera's setting for flash EV compensation.)

 You can copy from this site, with conditions.
 See the license page for copyright and licensing details.